AddyB0t/Website/zapup-website-2/SETUP.md

 - Clerk account and application (for authentication)
 - Supabase account and project (for database)
 - OpenAI API key (for AI-generated answers)
+- Razorpay account and API keys (for payment processing)

 ## Installation Steps